Action learning: Use in organizations

-Organizations may also use action learning in the virtual environment.
-This is a cost-effective solution that enables the widespread use of action learning at all levels of an organization.
-Action e-Learning (AEL), as defined and implemented by Waddill, provides a viable alternative for organizations interested in adapting the action learning process for online delivery with groups where the members are not co-located.
+It is applied by using the Action Learning question method to support organizational development.
+Action Learning is practiced by a wide community of businesses, governments, non-profits, and educational institutions.
+Organizations may also use Action Learning in the virtual environment.
+This is a cost-effective solution that enables the widespread use of Action Learning at all levels of an organization.
+Action e-Learning provides a viable alternative for organizations interested in adapting the action learning process for online delivery with groups where the members are not co-located.